No.165 Policy on Club Activities at Inagi City Junior High Schools

 In our city, we will not choose the path of immediately abolishing school-based club activities and transitioning to community club activities.
 Instead, we will work to reduce the burden on teachers while strengthening external instructors and others, and basically maintain school-based club activities.
 Additionally, depending on the number of club members and the guidance system at each school, we will establish multiple patterns such as "independent club activities, joint club activities, hub school method club activities, and community club development," and aim to build a sustainable system.

-School club activities have played a significant role in the healthy development of students by building relationships beyond grade levels and learning discipline and cooperation as part of educational activities, and we fully respect this educational significance.
+School club activities have played a major role in the healthy development of students by building relationships beyond grade levels and teaching discipline and cooperation as part of educational activities, and we fully respect this educational significance.

-It is difficult to secure organizations and instructors to support activities in all categories.
-A hasty transition carries the risk of creating students who lose opportunities to participate, and there are also challenges related to cost burdens such as monthly fees.
+It is difficult to secure organizations and instructors to serve as platforms for activities in all disciplines.
+A hasty transition carries the risk of creating students who lose opportunities to participate, and there are also issues related to cost burdens such as monthly fees.

 Reducing the burden on teachers is an essential issue, but advisory duties also involve elements of student guidance originating from the school, so simply outsourcing everything externally poses problems.
 We believe that strengthening the technical guidance system while dividing and coordinating advisory duties with teachers is the most realistic approach and will produce results quickly.